makinteract/admission_docs/international.md

   Applicants hold or expect to hold a bachelor’s and master’s degree before enrollment at KAIST
 - Applicants are not a citizen of Korea / International applicants of Korean ethnicity needs to satisfy the [following criteria](https://admission.kaist.ac.kr/intl-graduate/Eligibility/).

-## For prospective undergraduate students
+## For prospective Undergraduate Students

 KAIST undergraduate admission is centralized.
 All students are scrutinized and admitted directly by the KAIST Admission Office, not the individual departments.
-Only during the second year of coursework students get to choose the department for their majors.
+Only during the second year of coursework do students get to choose the department for their majors.

 Please visit the [KAIST Admission Office website](https://admission.kaist.ac.kr/intl-undergraduate/) for a detailed description of how to apply to KAIST.

 ## For prospective Graduate Students (Master, Master/Ph.D combined, Ph.D. programs)

-Prospective graduate students apply directly to the department of interst.
+Prospective graduate students apply directly to the department of interest.
 The full documentation of the documents to be submitted can be found [here](https://admission.kaist.ac.kr/intl-graduate/required-application/).
 Make however sure to submit all the documents listed below.

 ### Part 1 - Online application